 RN/EN/ALLIED HEALTH ($198)

-Monday, 26 April - SOLD OUT Thursday, 24 June Wednesday, 4 August (Remote delivery) Thursday, 21 October
+Monday, 26 April - SOLD OUT Thursday, 24 June SOLD OUT Wednesday, 4 August (Remote delivery) Thursday, 21 October - rescheduled to Monday November 22 (Remote delivery)

 This in an introductory level 1 day program.
 Course content provides an overview of cancer as a disease process including epidemiology, cell physiology, carcinogenesis, treatment options and the physical and psychosocial impact of cancer on the patient.